TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.deploy/problemscoping-deploy-allocationfailure.md

                     "id": "deployment_operation",
                     "order": 1,
                     "controlType": "dropdown",
-                    "displayLabel": "What is the operation you are trying to do?", "watermarkText": "Choose an option",
+                    "displayLabel": "What operation are you trying to do?", "watermarkText": "Choose an option",
                     "dropdownOptions": [{
                       "value": "Create",